 Disabled People’s Organisations Denmark (DPOD) is an umbrella organisation of 33 Danish national disability organisations.
 DPOD is strongly committed to engaging in efforts that serve to promote and protect the rights of persons with disabilities in developing countries, including their right to work, on an equal basis with others.
 In close collaboration with its member organisations DPOD supports the development of vibrant, representative and inclusive disability movements that are able to advance the implementation of the UN Convention on the Rights of Persons with Disabilities and hold governments and other duty bearers effectively to account.

-For nearly 35 years, Handicap International has worked together with people with disabilities and vulnerable populations to meet their basic needs, improve their quality of life and advocate for their human rights.
-Handicap International’s work includes the promotion of wage employment and self-employment of persons with disabilities through project implementation in partnership with businesses, government, vocational training centers and non-profit organizations in more than 30 countries across Africa, the Middle East, Asia and Latin America.
+For nearly 35 years, HI has worked together with people with disabilities and vulnerable populations to meet their basic needs, improve their quality of life and advocate for their human rights.
+HI’s work includes the promotion of wage employment and self-employment of persons with disabilities through project implementation in partnership with businesses, government, vocational training centers and non-profit organizations in more than 30 countries across Africa, the Middle East, Asia and Latin America.

 Leonard Cheshire Disability is a UK registered charity and one of the largest pan-disability civil society organisations, giving us a strong voice with which to foster and influence profound change.
 We possess a powerful understanding of disability developed over 65 years, through five regional offices in Africa and Asia as well as a deeply rooted network of over 200 Leonard Cheshire Global Alliance members in 54 countries.
 Leonard Cheshire Disability has a proud record of having a positive and lasting impact on the lives of persons with disabilities worldwide through our inclusive programming delivered by local partners, our advocacy initiatives and our world-renowned research facility.